Fiero

 Valve cover makeover

-I finished with the rubbing compound and polishing compound.
+July 22, 2006I finished with the rubbing compound and polishing compound.
 So it was time to tackle the engine compartment.
 The engine will be red so I wanted the valve covers a little different.
 They may not be to your liking but they look pretty snazzy to me.
+This is what they looked like when I pulled them off the car.
+Not a pretty sight.

 These are the products I used to clean the valve covers.
 KLEEN-STRIP brand Aircraft Remover paint stripper, SIMPLE GREEN brand all-purpose cleaner, and a small brass brush.
 First I used the Simple Green on the inside and outside to clean off the crud.
 After that I sprayed on the stripper, waited a few minutes and scrubbed with the brush.